repetere/jsonx/manual/spec.md

   comparisonprops:[Object], // An array of Objects used to conditionally display the current jsonx.component

   //utility properties
-  passprops:Boolean, // A flag to pass parent properties to children JSONX objects (except for the style property) comparisonorprops:Boolean, // A flag to use an or condition instead of and conditions between comparisions
+  debug:Boolean, // A flag to output the calculated JXM props in the console passprops:Boolean, // A flag to pass parent properties to children JSONX objects (except for the style property) comparisonorprops:Boolean, // A flag to use an or condition instead of and conditions between comparisions
   ___template:String, //imports JXM from a file path into the children property